WUSTL-CSE222-FS18/studio-01-s1-finer-miller/README.md

 ***Q1.7 Briefly summarize your findings as a Designer.
 Is the customer happy with your work?
 How could it be further improved?***

+Yes we solved the swimming problem that the customers brought up.
+No immediate further improvements that the customers suggested

 ***Q1.8 Briefly summarize your findings as a Customer.
 Will the proposed solution meet your needs?
 Was it substantially different than what you may have initially envisioned?***

+The proposed solution will worked.
+The designers suggested an optional feature where they could shock the dog with the collar.
+This would help ensure that the dog does not escape.

 (5 minutes): Reverse roles.
 Designers and Customers: Fill in your answers to the question above.